“It is very hot here Madam. Everything is hot here: man is hot; sand is hot; everybody’s hot!”

 Awwww.
 There are the colours starting to come out and the punters basking in it.

-It is not just people that are drawn to the scene.
+It is not just people drawn to the scene.
 Calangute beach dogs are super cute and super friendly.
 And they have their little rituals.
 This dog was SO careful about digging her little cubby to snooze in.
 It was quite the performance.

 Oh yeah, that is the cubby in action below.
 Meanwhile her mate came in, moved a little sand around for about a second, then happily plopped himself down.
 I guess we all have our little peculiarities…